|

 safety hazard.
 Wear safety specs and other safety gear if you anticipate becoming an old

 ham.
-If you don’t have a large enough drill bit for the SO239s, ream out the largest holes
+If you don’t have a large enough drill bit for the SO239s, ream out the largest holes you

-suitable round metal file.
+round metal file.
 Try to keep the holes round.

 -